Profile and history

 For a family-owned business that is only a decade old, Pannonia's economic impact is remarkable.
 Pannonia Bio regularly assesses both its historical and prospective economic impacts in cooperation with HÉTFA Research Institute.

-HÉTFA has produced three detailed studies of Pannonia Bio's impacts:
+HÉTFA has produced four detailed studies of Pannonia Bio's impacts:

 - a 2012 prospective estimate of impacts as the company was just beginning to operate;

-The 2020 study follows Pannonia Bio's rapid growth over the period to calculate that in 2019 Pannonia Bio:
+The 2020 ex-post study assessing the impacts between 2015 and 2020 follows Pannonia Bio's rapid growth over the period to calculate that in 2019 Pannonia Bio:

 - added €589-712 million to Hungary's GDP - €1.04 per every litre of ethanol produced;

-- and was responsible for governmental revenues of €201 million.
+- was responsible for governmental revenues of €201 million.